ootbingo/oot-bingo-generator/doc/BALANCING.md

 (which uses [this script](https://github.com/kbuzsaki/bingosync/blob/master/bingosync-app/bingosync/goals_converter.py)) that transforms the bingo sheet into a [goal list](#the-goal-list).
 Each bingo version has a unique goal list.

-There are a lot of different numbers on Bingo sheet linked above, and this document aims to explain what they all mean.
+There are a lot of different numbers on the Bingo sheet linked above, and this document aims to explain what they all mean.
 Note that the synergy amounts mentioned in the examples may have been adjusted since.

 ## Bingo sheet

-The bingo sheet contains all the information on the bingo goals that the generator needs to generate boards.
-This includes goal names (in English and Japanese), lengths, skill bonus, and of course all the synergies.
+The bingo sheet contains all the information about the bingo goals that the generator needs to generate boards.
+This includes goal names (in English and Japanese), lengths, skill bonus, and all the synergies.
 What these all mean will be explained in detail later, but the structure of the sheet is as follows:

-* The first few columns contain general information on the goals
+* The first few columns contain general information on the goals.
-* The columns `*ms`, `*bottle`, `*hookshot` and `*gclw` contain **rowtype synergies**.
+* The columns `*ms`, `*bottle`, `*hookshot`, and `*gclw` contain **rowtype synergies**.
 These have a `*` at the start of the column name, and a threshold number at the end.
 * All the other columns after these contain the **regular synergies**.
 * The first row (after the header) contains the **synergy filters**.
 These are modifiers that change the way synergies